latticexyz/mud/.changeset/stale-seahorses-pay.md

 - `ResourceSelector` is replaced with `ResourceId`, `ResourceIdLib`, `ResourceIdInstance`, `WorldResourceIdLib` and `WorldResourceIdInstance`.

   Previously a "resource selector" was a `bytes32` value with the first 16 bytes reserved for the resource's namespace, and the last 16 bytes reserved for the resource's name.
-  Now a "resource ID" is a `bytes32` value with the first 14 bytes reserved for the resource's namespace, the next 16 bytes reserved for the resource's name, and the last 2 bytes reserved for the resource type.
+  Now a "resource ID" is a `bytes32` value with the first 2 bytes reserved for the resource type, the next 14 bytes reserved for the resource's namespace, and the last  16 bytes reserved for the resource's name.

   Previously `ResouceSelector` was a library and the resource selector type was a plain `bytes32`.
   Now `ResourceId` is a user type, and the functionality is implemented in the `ResourceIdInstance` (for type) and `WorldResourceIdInstance` (for namespace and name) libraries.